sillywalk/how-to/Kubrick.md

 for some common reasons and solutions.
 Include the entire stack trace above this error message when asking for help.
 ```
 + So, I tried to manually install `cudatoolkit` and `cudnn`.
-But, it turns out the versions don't match those required by `tensorflow`.
-Specifically, we get `cudatoolkit 10.1.168-0` but we need `10.0.130-0` and `cudnn 7.6.0-cuda10.1_0` and we need `7.6.0-cuda10.0_0`
+But, it turns out (a) they are not in pip, (b) If we compile from source, the versions don't match those required by `tensorflow`.
+Specifically, we get `cudatoolkit 10.1.168-0` but it turns out we need `10.0.130-0` and we get `cudnn 7.6.0-cuda10.1_0` and we need `7.6.0-cuda10.0_0`
-+ I must admit, I may be going about wrongly with this, but google searches didn't produce anything better.
-But, this seems to be a common [issue](https://github.com/tensorflow/tensorflow/issues/26182)
++ I must admit, I may be going about this wrongly, but google searches didn't produce anything better.
+And, this seems to be a commonly occuring [issue](https://github.com/tensorflow/tensorflow/issues/26182)

 ## 2. Setting up Anaconda